-We considered the effect of a boom in commodity prices on unemployment in a model of the business cycle that accounts for structural change manifested in the expansion of the non-tradable sector and the contraction of the tradable sector.
-Our analysis employed a novel Bayesian approach to estimate and separate the contribution of the distinct structural and cyclical forces to the observed movements in the data.

-Our application considered Australia, a prototypical open economy rich in natural resources.
-We find that while permanent changes in the level and volatility of commodity prices generated a reallocation of resources from the tradable to the non-tradable sector and the sharp fall in net exports corresponding to Dutch disease, the long-run decline in unemployment is primarily driven by the gradual reduction in the disutility of working in the non-tradable sector.
-Similarly, the secular increase in the share of consumption for non-tradable goods is driven by gradual changes in preferences towards these goods instead of being the direct result of the real exchange rate appreciation related to Dutch disease.
-We conclude that ongoing structural change must be considered to study the response of an open economy to commodity prices and the dynamics of Dutch disease.
+We have studied the relevance of Dutch Disease using a multisector open-economy model with equilibrium unemployment arising from structural changes in commodity prices, the labor market and household preferences, as well as standard business cycle shocks.
+Consistent with Dutch Disease, a boom in commodity prices appreciates the real exchange rate and contracts the tradable sector, producing unemployment due to sectoral shifts of workers in a frictional labor market.
+Structural changes alter the balanced growth path of the economy over time, and our Bayesian estimation captures these changes and accounts for their effects and those of business cycle shocks on the unemployment rate.
+In an application to Australia, a prototypical open economy rich in natural resources, we find that even though a permanent changes in the level of commodity prices in the mid 2000s generated a reallocation of resources from the tradable to the non-tradable sector given an appreciation of the exchange rate and a fall in net exports, the quantitative effect is small and there is an offsetting long-run decline in unemployment due to the gradual reduction in the disutility of working in the non-tradable sector.
+Similarly, we find the secular increase in the share of consumption for non-tradable goods is driven by gradual changes in preferences instead of being the direct result of the real exchange rate appreciation related to Dutch Disease.
+We conclude that ongoing structural change must be accounted for to get a full picture of the quantitative effects of commodity prices on an open economy and, when doing so, Dutch Disease turns out not to be as relevant as is often believed.